merdmann/picbase/README.md

 picbase
 =======

-A basic environment for PIC development
+A basic environment template for PIC development